linux-chenxing/linux-chenxing.org/mercury5/index.md

 # Mercury 5

 The mercury 5 family seems to be targetted at dash recorders.
-So far all of the devices that have been obtained have been running something that seems to be based on uC/OSII and not Linux.
+So far all of the devices that have been obtained have been running something that seems to be based on eCOS and not Linux.

 The mercury 5 seems to be very close to the [infinity3](/infinity3).